Clearing (finance): United States clearing system

-The United States clearing system is the largest clearing system in the world.
+The United States clearing system, known as CHIPS, is the largest clearing system in the world.
 Millions of transactions, valued in the trillions of dollars, are conducted between sellers and purchasers of goods, services, or financial assets daily.
 Most of the payments making up the transactions flow between several banks, most of which maintain accounts with the Federal Reserve banks.
 The Federal Reserve therefore performs an intermediary role, clearing and settling international bank payments.
 Prior to the completion of the clearing, the banks settle payment transactions by debiting the accounts of the depository institutions, while crediting the accounts of depository institutions receiving the payments.

 The Fedwire Funds Service provides a real-time gross settlement system in which more than 9,500 participants are able to initiate electronic funds transfers that are immediate, final, and irrevocable.
 Depository institutions that maintain an account with a Reserve Bank are eligible to use the service to send payments directly to, or receive payments from, other participants.
 Depository institutions can also use a correspondent relationship with a Fedwire participant to make or receive transfers indirectly through the system.
 Participants generally use Fedwire to handle large-value, time-critical payments, such as payments to settle interbank purchases and sales of federal funds; to purchase, sell, or finance securities transactions; to disburse or repay large loans; and to settle real estate transactions.
-The Department of the Treasury, other federal agencies, and government-sponsored enterprises also use the Fedwire Funds Service to disburse and collect funds.
-In 2003, the Reserve Banks processed 123 million Fed-wire payments having a total value of $436.7 trillion.
+The Department of the Treasury, other federal agencies, and government-sponsored enterprises also use Fedwire to disburse and collect funds.
+In 2003, the Reserve Banks processed 123 million Fedwire payments having a total value of $436.7 trillion.